NickJongens/PiEvilTwin/README.md

 # A fake credential harvesting rogue captive portal for Raspberry Pi 3 / 3 B+ using Kali Linux

+I do NOT take any responsibility for your actions while using any material provided from this repository.
+Performing attacks on public users is illegal and should require permission from all users within the radius of the network.

 Fresh install of Kali Linux ARM 64-bit:
 Flash the Kali Image to the Pi using Etcher OR follow the steps below if you are using a linux OS to image the SD Card: